shoshani-michael/talk-to-repo/README.md

 Talk to any GitHub repository and ask questions about the codebase.
 This app provides an interactive way to explore and understand open-source projects.

-The app is publicly hosted here: https://talk-to-repo.vercel.app/.
+The app will be hosted here: https://talk-to-repo.arjeo.com/.
 Instructions for hosting it yourself are provided below.

 ## Features